Mark Latham: Incident at Hungry Jack's

-On Thursday, 19 January 2006, Latham was eating with his two sons at a Hungry Jack's restaurant in Campbelltown, New South Wales when he was photographed by Ross Schultz, a photographer from The Daily Telegraph.
-Schultz alleged that Latham snatched the camera and smashed it, without destroying the electronic media that contained the photographs.
-It was reported that Latham called Schultz a paedophile, presumably because he thought Schultz had taken pictures of his sons.
+On 19 January 2006, Latham was eating with his two sons at a Hungry Jack's restaurant in Campbelltown, New South Wales when he was photographed by Ross Schultz, a photographer from The Daily Telegraph.
+Latham snatched the camera and smashed it, without destroying the electronic media that contained the photographs.
 The Telegraph subsequently announced plans for upcoming publication of the photographic images in the following Saturday's edition and that it would be seeking $12,000 from Latham to replace the equipment.
 The following day, Latham appeared to drive towards a Channel 7 television cameraman at his Sydney home.
 The photographer was unhurt but Seven's head of news in Sydney, Chris Willis, said the footage clearly showed Latham's car veer toward the cameraman as he stood on the side of the road.
 In February 2006, Latham was charged with assault, malicious damage and theft in relation to the incident.
 Latham did not appear in Campbelltown Local Court to face the charges, on 22 March, instead giving a lecture to political science students at the Australian National University.
 When asked by a student how he could blame everyone else but himself, Latham replied: "I'm sorry I didn't come in here and expose myself as a miserable arsewipe."
 On 26 April, The Sydney Morning Herald reported that Latham again chose not to appear in Campbelltown Local Court in relation to the 19 January incident.
 The case was adjourned to 24 May.
 On 6 June, The Sydney Morning Herald reported that Latham escaped having a criminal conviction for malicious damage to the camera being used by Schultz recorded against him, but had been placed on a good behaviour bond for two years.
 After pleading guilty to malicious damage, he had the charges of assault and theft dropped.
 He was also required to pay $6,763.70 in compensation for the damaged camera.

 The Sun Herald reported on 13 August 2006 that the family were moving from their Glen Alpine home to a property at Mount Hunter, near Camden.